Auto Glass Glossary

 Butyl Tape

-back, quarter and side auto glass.
-It is also used in
+and side auto glass.
+It is also used in most windshield moldings

-most windshield moldings to help adhesion to the auto
+to help adhesion to the auto glass windshield.

 Carlex